jobovy/AST1501-Intro-to-Research/Proposal.md

 After receiving feedback from your peers, you should revise your proposal and submit a revised draft.
 The revised draft should be submitted to the course instructor by the deadline, again as a PDF file and as a link to the Overleaf project.
+Please also include a brief response to the peer feedback you received.

 ## Presentations